Uncertainty reduction theory: Social media

 Social media has become an indispensable part of our daily lives.
 In this new media era, a lot of communications has moved from offline to online.
 In online communication, people still face so many uncertainties, which motivate them to reduce uncertainty.
 There are a lot of scholars studying the uncertainty reduction in the social media platforms.
 Cynthia Palmieri, Kristen Prestano, Rosalie Gandley, Emily Overton and Qin Zhang investigated the effects of self-disclosure on Facebook on perceived uncertainty reduction.
 The findings revealed the levels of self-disclosure on an individual's Facebook Page affect perceived uncertainty about that individual.
 Stephanie Tom Tong discussed information-seeking behaviors during the stages of relationship termination.
 Relational dissolution is a socially embedded activity, and affordances of social network sites offer many advantages in reducing uncertainty after a breakup.
 A survey collected responses from those who use Facebook to gather information about their romantic ex-partners.

+In addition to social media having become a staple of modern society, accompanied by that is the use of emoticons and emojis.
+These are icons or faces that could represent a wide array of emotions, objects, occupations, countries, and many other things.
+Writing for California State University, Jaebong Son and Arash Negahban discussed the impact and effects of emojis and emoticons in the context of natural disasters and how these may impact communication received or output in such an event.
+Emoticons and emojis primarily exist to fill in gaps created over CMC and nonverbal cues.
+Oftentimes, certain emoticons and emojis can be repurposed to mean other things apart from what was intended in their initial creation.
+For example, the eggplant emoji is often used to represent male genitalia, and the crying and skull emojis have also been repurposed to represent laughter, as opposed to sadness and death.

+When it comes to social media, fan pages are found to be quite common.
+Celebrities, brands, specific products, are all things one could find fan pages on.
+They can actually be a pretty effective marketing technique for businesses, and it is free.
+Shin, Hall, Lee, and Han set out to explore the satisfaction with social media networking sites.
+Around 2 billion people can discover small businesses through these fan pages on Facebook, so it explains why companies make use of this free marketing technique that essentially requires them to do almost nothing.
+In addition to using the General Systems Theory, they found that satisfaction is incredibly important for users when deciding if they want to use Facebook continuously, and if their experience is a positive one, then it can lead to even more increased satisfaction on their end.